Spora-Foundation/Spora/README.md

 # Tondi Chain

-**Tondi** is a high-throughput, privacy-first DAG blockchain tailored for client-side smart contract anchoring and digital asset settlement.
+**Tondi** is a high-throughput, privacy-first and Taproot-only DAG blockchain tailored for client-side smart contract anchoring and digital asset settlement.
 Built on a heavily refactored version of Tondi, Tondi delivers Taproot-native confidentiality, extreme concurrency, and native compatibility with RGB and other zero-knowledge protocols — all without sacrificing simplicity or auditability.

 ---